NEW! Biden Administration’s Detailed Guide to the IRA

 What the Inflation Reduction Act Does

-The IRA (download summary or full text) commits $370 billion in federal expenditures (i.e., subsidies) over the next decade to bring down the cost of “clean” (ultra low- or zero-carbon) energy and accelerate the electrification of U.S. vehicles, buildings and industry so that increasingly low-carbon power displaces carbon-spewing direct combustion of oil and gas.
-The designated spending pots are depicted in the New York Times graphic at left.
+The IRA (download summary or full text) commits $370 billion in federal subsidies over the next decade to bring down the cost of “clean” (ultra low- or zero-carbon) energy and accelerate the electrification of U.S. vehicles, buildings and industry so that increasingly low-carbon power displaces carbon-spewing direct combustion of oil and gas.
+The designated spending pots are depicted in the New York Times graphic below.

 Another section of the omnibus legislation authorizes the federal government to negotiate down prescription drug prices and expands subsidies for health insurance under the Affordable Care Act — measures intended to bolster and expand the Obama administration’s signature “Obamacare” legislation and also situate climate legislation in a more popular context.
-And, in a potentially important precedent, the IRA sets in motion a greenhouse gas fee — not on CO2 but on “excess” methane emitted from oil and gas extraction and transportation infrastructure, that will take effect in 2024.
+And, in a potentially important precedent, the IRA sets in motion a greenhouse gas fee — not on CO2 but on “excess” methane emitted from oil and gas extraction and transportation infrastructure — to take effect in 2024.

-Passage of the IRA ends a protracted period of U.S. backsliding from climate action.
+Passage of the IRA ended a protracted period of U.S. backsliding from climate action.
 It also fulfills, if only as a first, albeit major, step, campaign commitments by Joe Biden and other national Democrats to tackle U.S. emissions and climate change.
-Its enactment is therefore being viewed as boosting the Democratic Party’s chances a retaining control of Congress in the 2022 midterms.
+Its enactment was viewed as boosting the Democratic Party’s chances a retaining control of Congress in the 2022 midterms.
+[Post-election addendum: the Democrats did in fact surpass expectations in the Nov.
+2022 voting, increasing their Senate majority by one and limiting their House losses to nine, though that was enough to flip control to the Republicans.]

 This page presents and distills informed commentary on and analysis of the Inflation Reduction Act.
 We hope to soon tend to the legislation’s implications for advancing comprehensive, national-level U.S. carbon pricing.